fdgd1998/vigalArtesana-CMS/README.md

 NOTE: Features marked with (*) are in the works.

 ## Setup
-There's a default key for data encryption in database in cryptograhic_key.php.
-Change this key later on if you plan to upload the code to any hosting.

 Control panel access user is "admin" and password "admin", without the quotes.